JBokMan/DPwR-Server/README.md

-# InfinimumDB-Server
+# DPwR-Server

+The Distributed Plasma with RDMA (DPwR) Server application exposes the functionality of a locally running [Apache Plasma](https://github.com/apache/arrow/blob/master/cpp/apidoc/tutorials/plasma.md) store.
+This functionality can be effectively used by the [DPwR-Client](https://github.com/JBokMan/DPwR-Client) application.
+The server application adds the possibility to use Plasma distributed while utilizing Remote Direct Memory Access (RDMA) for PUT and GET operations through the use of [Infinileap](https://github.com/hhu-bsinfo/infinileap).
+The code in this project is experimental and written as part of a master thesis.
+Missing major features are tolerance against network partitioning and replication.

-## Prerequisites:
+## Installation:

-### Pull Submodules
+### Clone Submodules
-After cloning the repository the submodules must also be pulled
+After cloning the repository, the submodules must also be cloned, for example by using:

 ```git submodule update --init --recursive```

 Add to infinileap: infinileap/core/src/main/java/de/hhu/bsinfo/infinileap/util/Requests.java